 Supported Platforms & Devices

 Next, let’s take a look at platforms supported by these two VPNs.
-You should care about this since having a native application usually translates to easier installation.
+You should care about this since having a native application usually translates to easier installation and a more streamlined experience.

 - Private Internet Access: This VPN provider has done a great job of covering all currently popular platforms.
 This includes Windows, macOS, iOS, Android, and even Linux systems and some routers.
 In other words, almost every device that can run a VPN is found on this list.
 On top of that, one subscription covers 10 simultaneous connections, which is a really nice addition.

 - TorGuard: Speaking of native apps, TorGuard covers Windows, macOS, Linux, iOS, and Android.
 Since it’s based on OpenVPN, you can also install it on a compatible router.
 If you find this process to be overly complicated, you can even buy a router already equipped with this VPN.
-The biggest difference here is that TorGuard supports up to 5 simultaneous connections.
+And finally, you should know that TorGuard supports up to 8 simultaneous connections.

 Winner: As you can see, it’s very hard to find a clear winner here.
 Both of these VPNs are present on a whole range of devices.
 However, PIA supports up to 10 devices – giving it a competitive edge over TorGuard.